When is the right time to ask about hospice?

 Every hospice patient has access to a hospice volunteer, registered nurse, social worker, home health aide, massage therapist and chaplain (also known as the interdisciplinary team).
 For each patient and family, the interdisciplinary team writes a care plan with the patient/family that is used to make sure the patient and family receive the care they need from the team.
 Typically, full-time registered nurses provide care to about a dozen different families.
 Social workers usually work with about twice the number of patients/families as nurses.
 If needed, home health aides, who provide personal care to the patient, will visit most frequently.

 All visits, however, are based on the patient and family needs as described in the care plan and the condition of the patient during the course of illness.
 The frequency of volunteers and spiritual care is often dependent upon the family request and the availability of these services.
 Travel requirements and other factors may cause some variation in how many patients each hospice staff serves.

 Is hospice available after hours?

 Hospice care is available ‘on-call’ after the administrative office has closed, seven days a week, 24 hours a day.
 We always have a nurse available to respond to a call for help within minutes, if necessary.
 Under special circumstances, chaplains and social workers may be on-call as well.

-How does the hospice work to keep the patient comfortable?
+How does the hospice team work to keep the patient comfortable?